gmvoit/just-the-docs/extensions/MultiphaseGas.md

 ### Strong Coupling

 If the motions of the cool component are strongly coupled to the motions of the hot component, meaning that $\sigma_{\rm 1D,hot} \approx \sigma_{\rm 1D,cool}$, then the force balance condition for a multiphase atmosphere becomes essentially identical to the one for a homogeneous atmosphere.
-The only conceptual difference is the interpretation of the $f_{\rm th}$ parameter, which is proportional to both $1-f_{\rm cool}$ and $T/T_{\rm varphi}$.
+The only conceptual difference is the interpretation of the $f_{\rm th}$ parameter, which is proportional to both $1-f_{\rm cool}$ and $T/T_\varphi$.

 {: .note}
-A multiphase atmosphere in which discrete cool clouds have column densities much smaller than the overall column density of the hot phase will be close to the strong coupling limit, because drag on a cold cloud moving through the hot medium then reduces its speed relative to the hot phase on a timescale that is short compared to the cloud's orbital timescale ($\sim r / v_{\rm c}$).
+A multiphase atmosphere in which discrete cool clouds have column densities much smaller than the overall column density of the hot phase will be close to the strong coupling limit, because drag on a cold cloud moving through the hot medium then reduces its speed relative to the hot phase on a timescale that is short compared to the cloud's orbital timescale.
+To put it another way, the relative speed of a cool cloud with respect to the hot phase should be similar to its terminal velocity within the hot phase.

 ### Weak Coupling